ssnegi1971/Batch-Control-Framework/README.md

 # Siddartha-Singh-Negi

-This is Parallel Automation Framework containing IBM DataStage jobs.
+This is a Parallel Automation Framework containing IBM DataStage jobs.

 It has a repository layer to store job information.